 During this period I was working on independent novels as well, such as Hearts of Stone (one of my personal favorites), which was published by Dutton and won multiple awards.

-During those same years I was also creating my Chloe Ellefson series for adults.
+During those same years I was also creating my Chloe Ellefson series for adults and mature teens.
 These are traditional mysteries (no explicit sex, violence, or gore).
 Chloe is a curator at Old World Wisconsin.
-The award-winning series is published by Midnight Ink, and begins in 1982--the year I started working there.
+The award-winning series is published by Midnight Ink, and begins in 1982—the year I started working there.

-My husband Scott and I live in the wonderful state of Wisconsin.
+My husband Scott (aka "Mr. Ernst") and I live in the wonderful state of Wisconsin.
 Gardening is a big interest of ours.
-We’re gradually turning our suburban yard into a wildlife oasis of native plants, shrubs and trees--and adding heirloom vegetables to our garden.
+We’re gradually turning our suburban yard into a wildlife oasis of native plants, shrubs and trees—and adding heirloom plants to our vegetable garden.

 Scott is also my business partner.
 He handles our accounting, sales, and marketing (including this website).
 We enjoy traveling together, most often to visit new locales for future books, and to present programs at libraries and schools.